dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 **Parameters**

-`resultItemType`: Specifies a targeting captured result type with the Eumeration [`DSCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift).
+`resultItemType`: Specifies one or multiple specific result item types, which can be defined using [`DSCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift).

 `duplicateForgetTime`: The duplicate forget time of the specified capture result type.

 ### isResultDeduplicationEnabled

-Returns whether the result deduplication feature is enabled for the specified result item type.
+Checks if deduplication is active for a given result item type.

 <div class="sample-code-prefix"></div>
 >- Objective-C